biocypher/biochatter-paper/manuscript.md

 The living benchmark will be updated with new questions and tasks as they arise in the community.

 We facilitate access to LLMs by allowing the use of both proprietary and open-source models, and we provide a flexible deployment framework for the latter.
-Proprietary models are currently the most economic solution for accessing state-of-the-art models, and as such primarily suited for users just starting out or lacking the resources to deploy their own models.
+Proprietary models are currently the most economical solution for accessing state-of-the-art models, and as such primarily suited for users just starting out or lacking the resources to deploy their own models.
 In contrast, open-source models are quickly catching up in terms of performance [@biollmbench], and they are essential for the sustainability of the field [@doi:10.1038/d41586-024-00029-4].
 We allow self-hosting of open-source models on any scale, from dedicated hardware with GPUs, to local deployment on end-user laptops, to browser-based deployment using web technology.